 There’s one appetizer that fits into any type of occasion, be it big, small or grand.
 Egg rolls are not difficult to make at all, it’s just the work of processing the filling that costs time and deters most.

-Black fungus and possibly rice vermicelli are nice to chunk in since they both are quite crunchy without additional aftertaste.
+Black fungus and possibly rice vermicelli are nice to chunk in since they both are quite crunchy without an additional aftertaste.
 But if you can’t find them, use shitake or other vegetables instead.

 I’d like to add 1 to 2 spoon of vegetable oil in seafood filling when mixing, but since we’re using shoulder pork (which contains lots of fat already) this can be skipped as well.